PIPEDA and Your Business: What you need to know about protecting your customers’ privacy

 Let your customers know what they can do if they have concerns or further questions about how you handle their personal information.

 Visit our website to learn more about privacy rights and practices that can work for you and your customers.
-You can download the PIPEDA guide, the PIPEDA self-assessment tool and plenty of other resources.

 At the Office of the Privacy Commissioner of Canada, we protect and promote privacy rights because good privacy makes good business sense.